 I can’t stress this enough; free speaking gigs are an incredible way to market your business.
 Not only will you get your name out there, but you’ll also have the opportunity to share your message with a captive audience.
 And if you do a great job, there’s a good chance you’ll be asked back to future events.

 Another option is to host your own event if you don’t make any headway with speaking for free at existing events.
 This is a more time-consuming option, but it can be well worth it if you pull it off successfully.
 If you decide to host your own event, don’t worry – there are plenty of low-cost venues out there, such as community centers or libraries.

-Another marketing technique that won’t cost you much more than the time you invest into it is writing email pitches to meeting and event planners.
+(12:40) Another good way to market your speaking business is a technique that won’t cost you much more than the time you invest into it is writing email pitches to meeting and event planners.